edenim/Macro-Driven-Sector-Allocation/README.md

 extend the framework by incorporating firm-level data, alternative macroeconomic indicators, or international market comparisons.

+## Statistical Validation (R)

+To validate the robustness of the findings, statistical tests were conducted in R.
+Two-sample t-tests were used to evaluate differences in returns across interest rate regimes and between Technology and non-Technology sectors.

+- R script: `r/statistical_tests.R`
+- Input data: `analysis_data.csv` (exported from Python)

 ## Project Structure

 - `python`: Data collection, analysis, and strategy simulation